afriganov/wms-to-cad/README.md

 # wtc
 WMS to CAD

-Routine for importing georefed img to CAD software from WMS service.
 Most of WMS are in EPGS:3857 and this routine output is hardcoded to EPGS:3765, but that can be easily changed to any other desired CRS.

 Routine works in a few steps: